sbarvanz1/fake-bsod-made-for-fun-/README.md

 this is not real
 just made for fun

-it's a fake virus/fake BSOD simuiator
+it's a fake virus/fake BSOD simulator

 it does not delete modify encrypt or move real files